guilhemmarchand/trackme/docs/userguide.rst

 Thanks to the data sampling feature, we are able to get an automated tracking that is working at any scale, keep in mind that TrackMe will proceed by picking up samples, which means a very rare condition will potentially not be detected.

-However, there is statistically a very high level of chance that if this is happening on a regular basis, this will be detected without having to generate very expensive searches that would look at the entire subset of data. (which is in true not even doable at large data scale)
+However, there is statistically a very high level of chance that if this is happening on a regular basis, this will be detected without having to generate very expensive searches that would look at the entire subset of data. (which would be very expensive and potentially not doable at scale)

 Priority management
 ===================